wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 >     /usr/bin/config

-to push it to your S3 datastore.
-The '/usr/bin/config' will push your changes to all your webservers.
-Syntax checking has to be passed before the changes you make are accepted by the system.
+to push the changes you have made to your S3 config datastore bucket.
+So, the '/usr/bin/config' will push your changes to all your webservers.
+The script performs syntax checking which has to be passed before the changes you make are accepted by the system.

 - Run the script: